htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

     :index:`CONDOR_IDS` config file setting which uid.gid pair should be used for the ownership of various HTCondor files.
-See section \ `Security <../admin-manual/security.html>`__ on UIDs in HTCondor in the Administrator’s Manual for details.
+See section \ `Security <../admin-manual/security.html>`__ on UIDs in HTCondor in the Administrator's Manual for details.

  6. Where should the machine-specific directories for HTCondor go?
     HTCondor needs a few directories that are unique on every machine in